-Kathleen Folbigg: Pardon for mum over baby deaths a 'victory for science'
+Kathleen Folbigg: Mum pardoned for baby deaths claims win for science

 - Published

-An Australian woman convicted of killing her four infant children says she is "humbled" and "grateful" to be pardoned after 20 years.
+An Australian woman convicted of killing her four infant children says a decision to pardon her after 20 years is "a victory for science" and "truth".

 Kathleen Folbigg was released from prison on Monday after an inquiry upheld new evidence which cast "reasonable doubt" on her convictions.